-I consider myself a 'computational natural scientist' (Greg Chaitin described me as a "new kind of practical theoretician").
-My interests lie at the intersection of two major areas of science, namely computability and causality leading to what I call Algorithmic Information Dynamics.
+I consider myself a 'computational natural scientist' (Greg Chaitin described me as a "new kind of practical theoretician" here).
+My interests lie at the intersection of two major areas of science, namely computability and causality leading to the field I have called Algorithmic Information Dynamics.

 As book editor and author:

 As volume contributor: